Unstable Particles in Quantum Field Theory

 The pole trajectories in the complex $p^2$ plane are shown in Fig.~7, taken from Ref.~\cite{BhW}.
 Both the poles and their complex conjugates are shown.
 We are using the plural word ``poles'' because there is more than one, as we will discuss.
 The branch points at $4m_A^2$ and $4m_B^2$ are shown (we will refer to them as branch points $A$ and $B$), and we have rotated the branch cuts downward by $90^{\circ}$ in order to expose the second sheets in the lower half plane with respect to these branch points.

 Let's begin with the pole labeled by the mass parameter 350 (in arbitrary units).
-In this case the mass of $S$ actually is 350, and it is stable against decay into pairs of $A$ ($m_A = 200$) or $B$ ($m_b = 250$) particles, so the pole is on the real axis on the first sheet.
+In this case the mass of $S$ actually is 350, and it is stable against decay into pairs of $A$ ($m_A = 200$) or $B$ ($m_B = 250$) particles, so the pole is on the real axis on the first sheet.
 We increase the mass parameter to 375 (pole shown but not labeled in the figure) and then to 400, where it sits on top of branch point $A$, still a stable particle.
-Note, however, that there are also a pair of complex-conjugate poles labeled 400 on the left side of the figure, lying on the second sheet.
+Note, however, that there are also a pole and its complex conjugate labeled 400 on the left side of the figure, lying on the second sheet.
 These are far from the physical axis, which begins at branch point $A$ and lies on the first sheet just above the positive real axis.

 As we increase the mass parameter further, the pole drops through the branch point onto the second sheet and moves {\it backwards}.
 This surprising behavior only happens for $L=0$.
 The result is a pole on the real axis below the branch point and on the second sheet.
 This corresponds to a stable particle that is not an asymptotic state.
 The $S$ particle cannot be an external line in a Feynman diagram, but it can be an internal line coupled to pairs of $A$ or $B$ particles.
 It is impossible for an internal $S$ line to be on shell, since its mass is less than $4m_A^2$.
 Such a particle is called a virtual state.\footnote{Although it is called a virtual state, it is not an asymptotic state.
 The same is true of an unstable particle, which is often referred to as an unstable state.} Remarkably, this seemingly exotic state exists in the two-nucleon system.
 There is the well-known $J^P=1^+$, $I=0$ bound state, namely the deuteron, but there is also a $J^P=0^+$, $I=1$ virtual bound state.
 Both of these are examples of dynamically-generated states.